 As a performer, Annika has worked with Jeffrey Peterson Dance, Maggie Bergeron and Company, Sophia Pimsler, Kristin Howe and Joanna Lees (Alternative Motion Project), Emma Marlar, and SLO Dance Company.

-With their collaborator and partner, Abigail Whitmore, Annika has created dance for both theaters and public spaces.
+With their collaborator and wife, Abigail Whitmore, Annika has created dance for both theaters and public spaces.
 They have presented performative events at Glam Doll Donuts (You're Invited, 2016), the University of Minnesota Rec Center pool (Run Rinse Repeat, 2017), the Casket Arts Building (Casket Dances, 2018), and the Minneapolis Sculpture Garden (Sculptour 2018-2021).
 They also collaborated on works for Red Eye Theater's 2019 Works in Progress and for ARENA DANCES Candy Box Dance Festival in 2021.

 photo by Isabel Fajardo